VK00071-00085-2x1v

 enlarged vertical slice view

 At sunrise of Friday February 13, 2026, I packed up gear, then drove off from my 2 night camp.
 After a couple brief stops to look around along my way, I drove out on Simmler Road to the mid point of Old Potato Lake.
 Given it was early with the night breeze still active, I didn't need to immediately hike to the prime area I had left Wednesday.
-So after grabbing gear, set out due east to the lake to the edge of the shore bluff where I noticed eleven American avocet, recurvirostra americana standing in shore shallows a bit north where a small ravine put sediments into the lake forming a bulge in the shoreline.
+So after grabbing gear, set out due east to the lake to the edge of the shore bluff where I noticed eleven American avocet, recurvirostra americana, standing in shore shallows a bit north where a small ravine put sediments into the lake forming a bulge in the shoreline.
 Some birds were feeding, sticking their long curved beaks into the alkali mud just below the surface where small crustaceans and brine fly pupae thrive.
 Three birds were resting on one leg.
-The alkali mud is so soft, even coyotes won't venture out onto the otherwise free of footprint other than birds shores.
+The alkali mud is so soft, even coyotes won't venture out onto the otherwise free of footprint other than bird's shores.

 So continued to a location where I could frame the birds, a slightly wavy lake reflection, and the Temblor Range.
 As I approached the birds, I could tell they were becoming anxious, so moved slowly, not looking in their direction further back from the bluff above the lake.
-Then while they were watching, slowly inched closer to the overlook of the small ravine as they continued feeding more calmly.
+Then while they were watching, slowly inched closer to an overlook of a small ravine as they continued feeding more calmly.
 At 7:43am fired off 3 sets totaling 17 shots.
 Then slowly moved back from the bluff out of their sight to continue towards the northwest end of the lake.
 Hillside daisy yellows are on the distant shores with saltbush.
-A twelth smaller bird with a light belly, is visible in the vegetation on the enlarged vertical slice view just below the avocet at left.
+A twelfth smaller bird with a light belly, is visible in the vegetation on the enlarged vertical slice view just below the avocet at left.
 Near the left frame edge is a more orangish yellow section of California goldfields, with all the rest to frame left bottom corner alkali goldfields.

-VK00018-00054-3x1v 9900x4000 pixels 3 frame 3 column 1 row 37 shot focus stack stitch blend a6700 17-40mm @40mm
+VK00018-00044-2x1v 9900x4000 pixels 2 frame 2 column 1 row 27 shot focus stack stitch blend a6700 17-40mm @40mm

 enlarged vertical slice view

 Moving further, at 8:03am I stopped to work an image showing the somewhat dry, rounded corner of the lake with Bigelow's coreopsis, alkali goldfields, California goldfields, filaree, fiddleneck, and saltbush.
 It appears this area like the Temblor Range in the background, received less precipitation than the south side of the lake with little from the mid February storms.
+This subject was actually shot as 3 verticle columns, however the right column infinity focus was soft as the camera apparently ended its sequence early.

-Rounding the northeast corner of the lake at page top at 8:17am, with the Sigma 17mm-40mm zoom at 40mm, I worked at page top this nice 19.7mm image with terrific clouds across the full 1.25 mile length of Old Potato Lake.
+Rounding the northeast corner of the lake at page top at 8:17am, with the Sigma 17mm-40mm zoom at 40mm, worked at page top this nice 19.7mm image with terrific clouds across the full 1.25 mile length of Old Potato Lake.
 Less aesthetic, all the coreopsis were brown and drying probably blooming after the New Years storms, amid ugly cheat grass.
 Although I would not be capturing any truly calm mirror reflections in the lake this morning, the lake was near calm enough and the sky full of hazy high clouds, to create some nice images.

 VK00134-42h 6150x4100 pixels 1 frame 9 shot focus stack blend a6700 17-40mm @40mm